-6.0 Implications: 6.1 Service Users, Patients and Communities: The Business Plan provides the community and other stakeholders with important information regarding the planned business for the coming year.
-The Business Programme complements the Council's Corporate and Directorate Plans and the Shetland Partnership Plan.
-6.2 Human Resources and Organisational Development: None arising directly from this report.
-Any implications for staff arising from individual reports in the Business Programme will be addressed through the work on those reports.
-6.3 Equality, Diversity and Human Rights: None arising directly from this report.
-Any implications in this regard arising from individual reports in the Business Programme will be addressed through the work on those reports.
+6.0 Implications : 6.1 Service Users, Patients and Communities: The Business Plan provides the community and other stakeholders with important information, along with the Council's Corporate and Directorate Plans, as to the planned business for the coming year.
+6.2 Human Resources and Organisational Development: None 6.3 Equality, Diversity and Human Rights: None 6.4 Legal: None 6.5 Finance: There are no direct financial implications in this report, but indirect costs may be avoided by optimising Member and officer time.
+6.6 Assets and Property: None

-6.4 Legal: The Business Programme supports the governance framework of the Council which is underpinned by statute.
-6.5 Finance: None arising directly from this report.
-Any financial implications arising from individual reports in the Business Programme will be addressed through the work on those reports.
-Ensuring the budget setting and PPMF meetings are scheduled well in advance should help Members to keep these dates/times clear in their diaries so that they are able to contribute to financial decision making and quarterly budget monitoring.
-6.6 Assets and Property: None arising directly from this report.
-Any implications in this regard arising from individual reports in the Business Programme will be addressed through the work on those reports.
-An update on the Asset Investment Programme will be presented to each PPMF meeting.
-6.7 ICT and new technologies: None arising directly from this report.
-Any implications in this regard arising from individual reports in the Business Programme will be addressed through the work on those reports.
-The Council's ICT Strategy will be presented annually to Policy and Resources Committee for approval.
-6.8 Environmental: None arising directly from this report.
-Any implications in this regard arising from individual reports in the Business Programme will be addressed through the work on those reports.
-6.9 Risk Management: The risks associated with setting the Business Programme are around the challenges for officers meeting the timescales required, and any part of the business programme slipping and causing reputational damage to the Council.
-Equally, not applying the Business Programme would result in decision making being unplanned and haphazard; aligning the Council's Business Programmes with the objectives and actions contained in its corporate plans could mitigate against those risks.
-6.10 Policy and Delegated Authority: Maintaining a Business Programme ensures the effectiveness of the Council's PPMF.
-The Business Programme supports each Committee's role, as set out in paragraph 2.3 of the Council's Scheme of Administration and Delegations.
-Previously considered by: The last Business Programme was presented to this Committee on 28 August 2018 (Min.
+6.7 ICT and new technologies: None 6.8 Environmental: None 6.9 Risk Management: The risks associated with setting the Business Programme are around the challenges for officers meeting the timescales required, and any part of the business programme slipping and causing reputational damage to the Council.
+Equally, not applying the Business Programme would result in decision making being unplanned and haphazard and aligning the Council's Business Programme with the objectives and actions contained in its corporate plans could mitigate against those risks.
+6.10 Policy and Delegated Authority: Maintaining a Business Programme ensures the effectiveness of the Council's planning and performance management framework.
+The Business Programme supports each Committee's role, as set out in paragraph 2.3 of the Council's Scheme of Administration and Delegations, in monitoring and reviewing achievements of key outcomes within its functional areas, whilst ensuring best value in the use of resources is met to achieve these outcomes within a performance culture of continuous improvement and customer focus.
+6.11 Previously considered by: The last Business Programme was presented to this Council on 29 August 2018 (Min.
 Ref.
-P&R 73/18).
+SIC 52/18).

-Christine Ferguson, Director Corporate Services
+Christine Ferguson Director of Corporate Services

-Tel Ext: 3819
+Tel Ext: 3824